Residence of the United States ambassador to the United Nations: Background

 Beginning in 1947, shortly after the siting of the United Nations secretariat in New York, the U.S. State Department took a long-term lease for occupancy of a suite of rooms by the U.S. ambassador at the Waldorf-Astoria, a luxury hotel constructed in 1931.
 The establishment of the ambassador's residence at the Waldorf-Astoria made it the first hotel in history to house an ambassadorial residence.
 In 1960, a townhouse at Sutton Place, originally constructed by J.P.
 Morgan in 1921, was donated to the U.S. government by then owner Arthur Houghton with the intention it be used as a new ambassadorial residence.
 However, ambassador Adlai Stevenson II determined the home was not to his liking and the residence continued at the Waldorf-Astoria.
 (The Sutton Place townhouse was subsequently re-gifted by the United States to the United Nations and currently serves as the official residence of the Secretary-General of the United Nations.)

 In 1978, Ebony reported that Andrew Young and his family explored the possibility of moving out of the suite at the Waldorf-Astoria and into a house instead.
 Young, who was the first ambassador to live in the suite with "young children", stated that "[t]he Waldorf is very nice, and its convenient, but I just have problems trying to bring up a small child in a hotel."
 However, the search ultimately "became a media issue" and Young elected to stay in the suite.
 Nevertheless, he opined that "[p]eople tried to make it seem like I was saying that the Waldorf wasn't good enough for us".

 As of 1999, the State Department was paying $360,000 per year to lease the suite on a rolling basis; the lease is renewed every ten years with an optional one or two year short-term extension.
 In 2015, it was announced the State Department would no longer permit staff to be housed at the Waldorf-Astoria, due to security concerns arising from the recent purchase of the property by Chinese business interests.
 Whether the decision would impact the status of the residence was not made clear, however, as of March 2016 the hotel was still being occupied by the U.S. ambassador.

-The New York Times reported that in 2016 the Obama administration decided to find a new home for the US ambassador to the UN – a rented penthouse in the 50 United Nations Plaza – rather than the Waldorf to alleviate security concerns associated with the purchase of the Waldorf by a Chinese insurance company with a murky ownership structure; the rented penthouse is the home of Ambassador Kelly Craft.